dukanegolder/readme-generator/new-readme/README.md

 [Questions](#questions)

 ## Installation

 N/A

 ## Usage

-this is for the usage section of the project
+this is for the usage section of the project.

 ## License

 Apache License 2.0 https://opensource.org/license/apache2-0-php/

 ## Contributors

 N/A

 ## Tests

 this is for your testing section

 ## Questions

-examplegithub
+GitHub - examplegithub
-name@gmail.com
+Email - name@gmail.com